Love Blossoms II: Pan family

 Jiaqi (Yvonne Lim) is Kaiwang's new neighbour and lives with her father Old Peter (Richard Low) and brother Jiaqiang (Cavin Soh).
 Jiaqiang falls in love with Erbo (Priscelia Chan) and constantly teams up with his father to tease Caixia, who bullies Erbo frequently.

 Jiaqi's friend Fan Fan (Vivian Lai) co-owns a bakery with Jiaqi and falls in love with Wenhao, who turns out to be her ex-classmate.
 Old Peter 'approves' of Wenhao when he first sees him and takes advantage of Erbo and Jiaqiang's wedding to bring he and Jiaqi closer.

 After Erbo and Jiaqiang come back from their honeymoon, Old Peter is found to have senile dementia.
 Baozuan is employed to take care of Old Peter when Jiaqiang and Jiaqi are at work.

 While tidying up Old Peter's room, Jiaqi finds evidence that she is not Old Peter's real daughter.
 Her real father turns up to be Wang Fa (Hong Guorui), the father of Zhigang (Ben Yeo), Wenzhu's ex-boyfriend.

 When Wenhao first suggested that Wang Fa could be frauding, Jiaqi is displeased.
 However, after secretly removing a strand of his hair from his flat and sending it for DNA testing, she finds that Wenhao was right about Wang Fa.
 She reports Wang Fa to the police for fraud.

 Jiaqi and Wenhao fall in love and marry.
 Fan Fan is not best pleased but accepts that Wenhao and Jiaqi love each other.

 Overall

-Lu Gua was caught by the police when he tried to extort money from Linglan.
-He was sentenced to death for drug-trafficking, rape, attempted murder and possession of gay pornographic materials (obscenity).
+Lu Gua was arrested by the police when he attempted to demand and extort money from Linglan and the Tao family.
+He was sentenced to death for drug trafficking, rape, attempted murder and possession of gay pornographic materials (obscenity).
 Linglan is happy that she and Yiling were rid of him at last.